hindu-comm/weblogs/manasataramgini/2011/09/2011-09-17_rehabilitating-king-vidyadhara-and-the-sense-hindu-identity.md

 In return he also sent his congratulations praising vidyAdhara and conferred on him 15 forts and other gifts and returned to Ghazni in triumph.
-How come, we may ask, does one return in triumph after giving 15 forts and gifts to the kaffir enemy one seeks to eliminate\!
+How come, we may ask, does one return in triumph after giving 15 forts and gifts to the kaffir enemy one seeks to eliminate!
 This euphemism suggests that the campaign against kAl\~Njar was an unmitigated disaster for Mahmud.
 Indeed after this campaign we never see Mahmud attempting an invasion of this part of India.
 We observe the same